-- 1. Require all employees to wear masks, including but not limited to food handlers, nurses, PSI nurses, and anyone handling health and medical needs. - 2.
+- 1. Require all employees to wear masks, including but not limited to food handlers, nurses, PSI nurses, and anyone handling health and medical needs. - a.
+See Mask Adaptations and Alternatives in Appendix for more information. - 2.
 Require gloves for employees tasked with handling large volumes of paperwork, such as during registration.